 Complete Streets are streets that have been designed to accommodate all users safely and comfortably.
-Complete streets consider the needs of motorists, cyclists, pedestrians, transit and school bus riders, delivery and service personnel, freight haulers, and emergency responders, regardless of age and physical ability.55 failed to consider the needs and safety of other users of the transportation system.
+Complete streets consider the needs of motorists, cyclists, pedestrians, transit and school bus riders, delivery and service personnel, freight haulers, and emergency responders, regardless of age and physical ability.

+The concept of complete streets has been gaining acceptance and popularity among a variety of different groups including planners, public health professionals, and advocates for the aging.
+This is because traditional transportation planning, with its primary focus on accommodating the automobile, has often failed to consider the needs and safety of other users of the transportation system.
 The goal of transportation planning and engineering for many years was to move as much motorized traffic as quickly as possible.
-For According to the U.S. Department of Transportation's Livability in Transportation Guidebook, this focus has resulted in the development of "one of the world's largest and best highway networks.
-However, we have not yet put the same efforts into completing a system that works as well for walking, wheeling, or taking transit in most communities."
-57
+According to the U.S. Department of Transportation's Livability in Transportation Guidebook, this focus has resulted in the development of "one of the world's largest and best highway networks.
+However, we have not yet put the same efforts into completing a system that works as well for